James Murphy (electronic musician): David Bowie

 On November 5, 2013, Columbia Records released The Next Day Extra, a three-disc expanded edition of David Bowie's album The Next Day.
 On the expanded edition, Murphy remixed the track "Love Is Lost".
 The title of the remix is "Love is Lost (Hello Steve Reich Remix)".
-When Murphy was offered to remix the track, he had not remixed a song in five years, making it "really scary".
-He said "it would have been scary if it was a remix for somebody I had never even heard of, but it was super scary to do that [Laughs]".
-David Bowie is a significant influence on Murphy's music.
+When Murphy was offered to remix the track, he had not remixed a song in five years.
+He said "it would have been scary if it was a remix for somebody I had never even heard of, but it was super scary to do that [for Bowie]".

-Murphy was to be a producer for Bowie's final studio album, Blackstar, but it reportedly fell through.
-However, he does make a guest appearance on the album as a percussionist.
+Murphy made a guest appearance on Bowie's final album Blackstar as a percussionist.